WarpDrive2036/CMS/README.md

 'password' => 'your_db_password',

 Update the configuration file with the appropriate values for your local database setup.

+Locate the cms.sql file in the root folder directory of the program.

+Use specialized database software like phpMyAdmin or TablePlus to create a new database (e.g., cms) and import the cms.sql file into it.

 3. Usage
 To run Your CMS Name locally, follow these steps: